-It snowed last night, and for this west coast girl, it certainly brings the child out in me.
-Don’t get me wrong, as long as I don’t need to drive anywhere, I love it, snow angels and all.
-For those of you who live in subzero temperatures, you must be exhausted looking at all that fluffy white snow now turned to brown sludge.
+It snowed last night, and for this West Coast girl, it certainly brings out the child in me.
+Don’t get me wrong; as long as I don’t need to drive anywhere, I love it—snow angels and all.
+For those of you living in subzero temperatures, you must be exhausted seeing all that fluffy white snow now turned into brown sludge.
 Am I right?
 We don’t experience snow very often in Vancouver, so when it does fall, it’s beautiful to see the entire city covered in a white blanket.
-Cold and white outside, a snow day is like playing hooky, for me, an excuse to get caught up on paperwork that I’ve been procrastinating.
-I love that I can sit at my kitchen table aka my office and get caught up on this and that, checking off one more thing on my to-do list and making another cup of coffee, perhaps, this time with Baileys?
-I promise, I only had one, lol!

-When my boys were younger, a snow day meant spending the day outside.
-Oh my gosh, the number of times I bundled them up in snow gear, making sure only their sweet little faces were exposed.
-So much fun to watch from my window as my boys played in the snow, building funny snowmen, there would be a little knock on the door…” mom, do you have a carrot?”
-So cute!
-Eventually, I would make my way outside, with a snow shovel in hand, and usually, me shovelling!
-A snow day always ended with the three of us back inside making hot chocolate, because that’s what you do.
+When my boys were younger, a snow day meant spending the day outdoors.
+Oh my gosh!
+I bundled them up countless times in snow gear, ensuring only their sweet little faces were exposed.
+Watching from my window as they played in the snow, building funny snowmen, was so much fun.
+There would be a gentle knock on the door, “Mom, do you have a carrot?”
+Adorable!

 Inevitably, I’d find myself outside, wielding a snow shovel in hand, and more often than not, I’d be the one doing the shovelling!
 Yet, every snow day concluded with the three of us back indoors, savouring the warmth of hot chocolate – a cherished tradition.